-In 2011-2012, the District began participating in a fully funded workers' compensation plan with the Texas Association of School Boards Risk Management Fund, a public entity risk pool currently operating a workers' compensation risk management and insurance program for the 2015-2016 school year.
-In prior years, the District participated in Claims Administrative Services, Inc. plan for worker' compensation.
+In 2011-2012, the District began participating in a fully funded workers' compensation plan with the Texas Association of School Boards Risk Management Fund, a public entity risk pool currently operating a workers' compensation risk management and insurance program.
+In prior years, the District participated in Claims Administrative Services, Inc. plan for workers' compensation.